-SEATs are a national resource and their primary mission is initial attack.
-Mobilization is managed by dispatch centers with support by a national SEAT coordinator and aviation managers.
-Operational considerations concerning SEATs can be referenced in the BLM Nationally Funded SEAT SOP's, , NWCG Standards for Airtanker Base Operations and the SAS.
+Nationally Funded Preparedness SEATs (EU) as well as National On-Call SEATs are national resources.
+Their primary mission is initial attack.
+Mobilization is managed by dispatch centers with support by a national SEAT Coordinator and aviation managers.
+The BLM is currently the host for the National On-Call SEAT Services Contract.

+Operational considerations concerning SEATs can be referenced in the BLM Nationally Funded SEAT SOP's, NWCG Standards for Airtanker Base Operations and the Standards for Aerial Supervision (SAS).